Veterinary Technician Internship Program

 - Applicants who have been accepted into our VTI class must obtain a license or permit to practice in the State of New York.
 Failure to obtain New York State License by 12/31/2020 will result in dismissal from the program.

 Applicants who have graduated from an AVMA-accredited program and have already taken the National Boards for Veterinary Technology must have a passing score of 75 in order to practice veterinary technology in the state of New York.
 Any candidate who has taken the National Boards must submit a copy of their test score results indicating a grade of 75 or over in order to be accepted in the VTI program.

 Application and required documents should be mailed to:

 New York, NY 10065

-A panel consisting of Managers of the Nursing Services Departments and the Human Resources Assistant Manager will review applications.
+A panel consisting of Managers of the Nursing Services Departments and the Human Resources Department will review applications.
 All candidates will be interviewed by telephone and/or in-person and notified by letter once the selection process is complete.
 The Veterinary Technician Interns who are selected will also be contacted by telephone.
 Selectees will receive a package of necessary materials relating to starting date, procedures, employment agreement, working conditions, and information contacts.